A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 0

-The exact origin of cheese production is not known, as it predates recorded history.
-However, cheese-making is believed to have been discovered accidentally by early civilizations.
 The process likely started when people stored milk in containers made from animal stomachs, which contain enzymes that curdle the milk and separate the solid curds from the liquid whey.
-Over time, people began intentionally curdling milk and experimenting with different techniques, leading to the development of cheese-making.

 French cheese varieties, Italian cheese production, Spanish cheese flavors

-Overall, cheese-making has a long and rich history that spans thousands of years, and it is difficult to attribute its invention to a single culture or individual.
+Cheese-making has a long and rich history that spans thousands of years, and it is difficult to attribute its invention to a single culture or individual.
 It is a testament to human ingenuity and the exploration of different methods to preserve and transform milk into a versatile and delicious food product.

 History and Sources of French, Italian, and Spanish Cheeses: